 What types of contracts does your organization use and in what volume?

-Which teams and business units are involved in the various aspects of contract management, from drafting through to conclusion?
+Which teams and business units are involved in the various aspects of contract management, from contract drafting through to conclusion?
 Who else should be involved?

 What is the current contract management policy?
 Where are contracts stored once executed?
 What steps are currently being taken to implement contracts and monitor their performance?